FloraFinder.org

 rose pogonia

 Plant Inconspicuous unless flowering, but flowers are showy and unique.
-At less than 16" (40 cm) tall, smaller than similar orchids.
+At less than 1′ (40 cm) tall, smaller than similar orchids.
 And the labellum, or lip, is lowermost, vs. uppermost on grass pinks.
-A single flowering stalk, up to 4' (1.2 m) in height, withy a single basal leaf.
-These are somewhat similar to Arethusa bulbosa (dragon’s mouth orchids), but tuberous grass pinks are taller, up to 4' (1.2 m) vs. less than 18" (45 cm) tall.
-And the labellum, or lip, is uppermost, vs. lowermost on dragon’s mouth orchids.
-Both orchids are found in the same habitats, in the parts of their range that overlaps.
-1½-28" (4-70 cm) tall, occurring sometimes in colonies.
+1½-28″ (4-70 cm) tall, occurring sometimes in colonies.

-Flowers Each stem is 4-16" (10-40 cm) long, and tipped by a single flower, rarely two.
+Flowers Each stem is 4-16″ (10-40 cm) long, and tipped by a single flower, rarely two.
 Each flower has three sepals on top, like rabbit ears, and two petals that form a hood.
-The sepals are ¾-2" (2-5.5 cm) long.
-A colorful lower lip—the labellum—is ¾-1¼" (1.9-3.5 cm) long, and white, with a yellow middle region and pink speckles, and some bristles in the center.
+The sepals are ¾-2″ (2-5.5 cm) long.
+A colorful lower lip—the labellum—is ¾-1¼″ (1.9-3.5 cm) long, and white, with a yellow middle region and pink speckles, and some bristles in the center.
 Sepals and petals are pink to red, and rarely, white.
 Flowers appear from May to as late as mid-July, depending upon region.
-Flowers occur in groups (racemes) of 2-25 flowers, each 1-2" (2.5-5 cm) wide.
-The fragrant flowers are light pink, magenta, or rarely, white.
-Like all orchids, they have bilateral symmetry—if you divide the flower vertically down the center, the halves are mirror images.
-Sepals are ⅜-⅞" (1.2-2.5 cm) long, with a lobed labellum (lip) ⅜-⅞" (1.1-2.3 cm) in length.
-The labellum is larger in proportion to the flower, as compared to other orchids.
-Flowers appear from May to July.
 One, rarely two, or very rarely three flowers top each stalk.
 Flowers are pink, or rarely white.
 The labellum, or lip, has jagged (lacerate) edges and a “beard” comprised of several rows of dark pink, yellow, or purple hairs.
-It is ⅜-⅞" (1.2-2.5 cm) long.
-Sepals are ½-⅞" (1.4-2.3 cm) long.
+It is ⅜-⅞″ (1.2-2.5 cm) long.
+Sepals are ½-⅞″ (1.4-2.3 cm) long.
 There is an erect upper sepal, and two petals forming a hood.
 Flowers appear from June to August.

 Range/ Zones